Jenefer Ham Kiln Formed Glass About Jenefer Ham's Glass

 As a glass artist, I am mainly self-taught, having ordered my own kiln immediately after taking an introductory fusing class!
 While awaiting my kiln's arrival, I enrolled in a 6-week course on fusing, and hit the ground running when my kiln arrived.
 I have felt fortunate to have the tools and materials on hand to explore this media in my own workshop, as inspiration sometimes strikes at odd hours!

-My pieces are created by layering and melting together various shapes and colors of glass in a fusing kiln, which heats the glass to 800 degrees Celsius.
+My pieces are created by layering and melting together various shapes and colours of glass in a fusing kiln, which heats the glass to 800 degrees Celsius.
 Most pieces go through several heating and cooling cycles in the kiln, as, once cooled, I add more layers of glass, or use cold-working tools to shape the glass, then re-fire the piece.
 Each cycle takes about 20 hours to heat the glass safely, fuse, then anneal properly as it cools, so some pieces spend a week in the kiln!
 The final journey through the kiln is at a lower temperature of 650 degrees Celsius.
 This allows the finished piece to assume its dimensional form, taking shape from the selected mold, some of which I've sculpted from clay.
 This multi-cycle process creates a depth of color and a unique piece of glass that is simply un-duplicatable.

 Finished work ranges from wall (hanging) and windowsill (self-standing) art, to functional bowls and platters, to jewellery.
 All pieces are food safe, and can be cleaned with a soft sponge and washing up liquid, as needed.